Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     :header: Parameter, Description, Default, Options
     :widths: 15 40 10 35

-    *on*, "Enables/disables the cipher coding/decoding algorithm utilized by the VIN™.", true, "true: enables the cipher coder.
+    *on*, "Enables/disables the cipher coding/decoding algorithm utilized by the *VIN™*.", true, "true: enables the cipher coder.

     false: disables the cipher coder."
     *bits*, "The size of the key used by the cipher coder algorithm.", 256, "128, 192, or 256."